Jiali Chen

 [Paperlink]

-Area: Cross-Topic, Text Generation
+Area: Knowledge, Cross-Topic, Text Generation

 We propose a knowledge-guided cross-topic visual question generation (KC-VQG) model to extract unseen topic-related information for question generation.